 In the case of plants that don’t mind being rootbound, this isn’t a big issue and may simply mean repotting a little more often.

-However, plants that need a lot of root space or may have particularly fragile roots may not respond well to the beads.
+However, plants that need a lot of root space or may have particularly fragile roots may not respond well to the gel crystals.

 The growing and shrinking can also pose a problem for plants that prefer compact soil.